ptp-sim/OMNeT_Utils/Readme.md

 ### InitBase

-OMNeT++ provides an API for structured initialization, by using the functions `numInitStages()` and `initialize(stage)`.
+OMNeT++ provides an API for structured initialization, by using the folloging functions:

+* `numInitStages()`: returns the number of required calls to `initialize(stage)`
+* `initialize(stage)`: initializes the stage given by the `stage` parameter

-However, the tasks that are implemented in this stages are often the same: parsing parameters, registering signals, etc.
+However, the tasks which are implemented in this stages are often the same for many different modules: parsing parameters, registering signals, etc.
+This results in similar, yet different code in multiple places.

-Thus it makes sense to introduce a common initialization approach.
+To avoid code duplication and mistakes, it makes sense to introduce a common initialization approach.
 This is what the _InitBase_ subprojects does.
 The interface class `IInitBase` provides the following functions:

 * __ParseResourceParameters():__ Parse parameters that are required to allocate further resources.
 * __AllocateResources():__ Allocate required resources.
-* __InitHierarchy():__ Establish all needed parent-child relationships between this class and child classes.
+* __InitHierarchy():__ Establish all needed parent-child relationships between this class and child classes (e.g. a child class might need a pointer to its parent class).
 * __ParseParameters():__ Parse all remaining configuration parameters.
 * __RegisterSignals():__ Register signals.
 * __InitInternalState():__ Initialize a consistent state for this module depending on the configuration.
-* __InitSignals():__ If the semantic of signals makes sense on startup (e.g. the size of a queue could be 0 at startup), the initial signal values may be emitted here.
+* __InitSignals():__ If the semantic of signals makes already sense on startup (e.g. the size of a queue could be 0 at startup), the initial signal values may be emitted here.
 After this stage it is allowed to use the module's signals.
-* __FinishInit():__ If the module needs to schedule event on startup or things like that, this should be done here.
+* __FinishInit():__ If the module needs to schedule events on startup or things like that, this should be done here.
 * __PrintDebugOutput():__ If the configuration tells the module to print initial debug output, this can be implemented here.

-* __ForwardInit( int stage ):__ In case that this module has child classes that implement the `IInitBase` interface, `ForwardInit()` has to call their `initialize(stage)` routine with its own `stage` parameter. `IInitBase` takes care that child classes are only initialized after the parent process is ready.
+* __ForwardInit( int stage ):__ In case that this module has child classes that also implement the `IInitBase` interface, `ForwardInit()` has to call their `initialize(stage)` routine with its own `stage` parameter. `IInitBase` takes care that child classes are only initialized after the parent process is ready.

 The _InitBase_ project provides the following helper classes:

 * __ModuleInitBase__: this is for simple modules and directly inherits from `cSimpleModule`.
 * __SubmoduleInitBase__: the purpose of this class is to introduce the `IInitBase` interface to classes that are used as childs from other moduls that support the interface.
-The parents `ForwardInit()` function is responsible to call the child's `initialize()`.
-On the other hand, the childs may rely on the parent for cSimpleModule-specific functions, like calilng `par()`.
+The parent's `ForwardInit()` function is responsible to call the child's `initialize()`.
+On the other hand, the childs may rely on the parent for cSimpleModule-specific functions, like calling `par()`.

-In case `ModuleInitBase` or `SubmoduleInitBase` are use, the following functions from the original OMNeT++ initialization API __should not__ be used otherwise anymore:
+In case `ModuleInitBase` or `SubmoduleInitBase` are used, the following functions from the original OMNeT++ initialization API __should not__ be used otherwise anymore:

 * __numInitStages()__
 * __initialize( int stage )__